PySPH: a Python-based framework for smoothed particle hydrodynamics: Sample results

 \subsection{Elastic deformation of colliding rings}

-In this example, we simulate an elastic deformation problem.
+In this example we simulate collision of two rubber rings.
+This example is used to demonstrate the ability of PySPH in modelling elastic dynamics.
+We have implemented the formulation proposed by~\citet{gray2001} to model the elastic dynamics.
 Two rings are initialized with a velocity such that they are moving towards each other.
-The problem is simulated using the scheme proposed in~\cite{gray2001}.
-In Figure~\ref{fig:rings} the velocity magnitude at two different times is shown.
-At $t = 20\mu$s the rings have collided with each other and start to deform at $50\mu$s, more significant deformation is seen, eventually the two rings reverse their velocities although this is not shown in the fiugure.
+Figure~\ref{fig:rings} shows the velocity magnitude at two different times.
+At $t = 20\mu$s the rings have collided with each other and start to deform.
+At $50\mu$s, more significant deformation is seen, eventually the two rings reverse their velocities although this is not shown in the figure.